 Banana cranberry muffins are also delicious—just add whole cranberries to your favourite banana muffin recipe, or substitute fresh cranberries for the cranberry sauce called for in this Banana Cranberry Sauce Muffin recipe.

 All of these muffins freeze beautifully.
 For best results, wrap each muffin tightly and keep them in the freezer for up to two months.
 They are great to have on hand for lunches, snacks and on-the-go breakfasts.

 - 1 cup of cranberries provides 22% of the recommended daily intake of vitamin C.

 - Cranberries contain disease and infection-fighting antioxidants and flavonoids.

-- Cranberries' anti-inflammatory properties may help promote good urinary tract health and reduce periodontal disease.
+- The anti-inflammatory properties of cranberries may help promote good urinary tract health and reduce periodontal disease.

 © 2012 Kathy Sima